jaredwray/airhorn/README.md

 * SMS Notifications - SMS that is easy to use via a robust template system.
 * Mobile Push Notifications - Push to IOS and
 * Webhook Notifications - Built right into the system as a native feature with retry support.
-* Scalable and Enterprise Grade - Ability to scale to thousands of requests per second and retry based system.
+* Scalable and Enterprise Grade - Ability to scale to thousands of requests per second.
 * 100% Code Coverage / Tested
 * Built using ecto for handling multiple templates